Erizur/explorer7-releases/README.md

 # explorer7 - ex7forw8, modernized

 This is the official github for explorer7 releases.\
-DO NOT USE THIS REPO TO REPORT ISSUES. (you can't either way)
+DO NOT USE THIS REPO TO REPORT ISSUES. (you can't either way)\

+READ THE WINCLASSIC POST IF YOU CAME HERE FROM AN EXTERNAL LINK: https://winclassic.net/thread/2588/explorer7-windows-explorer-10-11

 Discord Server: https://discord.gg/d3yVmW4xgr